-Gail Crider, Vice President and Chief Operating Officer, directs our program design area and facilitates our internal operations.
+In 2015 Gail Crider will become the next President and CEO of National Arts Strategies.
+She has been Vice President and COO for over a decade and directs our program design area and facilitates organizational realignment.
 In addition, she consults on strategic leadership, planning and governance.
 Gail was instrumental in our transition from the National Arts Stabilization Fund to National Arts Strategies and providing the range of services we offer today, including our most recent addition, The Chief Executive Program.

 Before joining National Arts Strategies, Gail worked with a variety of arts organizations and spent ten years in the funding community.
 In her most recent position as a program officer for a private foundation, Gail worked on inner-city redevelopment and community building in Washington, D.C.
 Gail has also worked for the Arizona Commission on the Arts, Arena Stage, Shakespeare Theatre at the Folger and the National Endowment for the Arts.
 She co-chaired the Community Development Support Collaborative in Washington, D.C., and has served on the audit committee for the National Assembly of State Arts Agencies and on grant panels for the Corporation for National Service (AmeriCorps), the National Endowment for the Arts and the Department of Treasury, CDFI Fund.
 She holds a B.S. in theater from Lewis and Clark College.
-She was recently named a Senior Fellow of the Center for High Impact Philanthropy at the University of Pennsylvania, where she is working on a report for donors on how to best assess the financial and management systems within arts organizations.
+She is a Senior Fellow of the Center for High Impact Philanthropy at the University of Pennsylvania.

 The complex issues involved in leading a cultural nonprofit today can challenge even the most skilled management team.
 Using our first-hand experience in the arts and working with faculty from leading business and graduate schools, we deliver executive-level programs that help you find new opportunities, manage your resources and lead your organization toward its mission.